 - UTM tagging

-And this can be done to a certain extent with Google Analytics.
+Right now, this can be done to some extent using Google Analytics.

 - Integrating offline data with Google Analytics to understand the full journey of your customer.

-- Or you can simply integrate Google Ads data with Google Analytics to understand beyond clicks and conversion rate.
+- Or, you can simply integrate Google Ads data with Google Analytics to understand what goes on beyond clicks and conversion rate.

-There are endless options to enrich your data and easily connect the dots but I recommend you explore the possibilities that make sense for you.
+There are virtually an endless number of options to help enrich our data and easily connect the dots.
+However, we recommend you explore the possibilities that make the most sense for you.

-Everything we covered so far will help you think more clearly about your analytics, as well as stay organized and on the same page with your team when it comes to what’s being tracked right now.
+Everything we covered so far will help you gain more clarity about your analytics setup.
+Plus, it also serves the purpose of helping you stay organized and on the same page as your team when it comes to tracking.

-However, I want to give you a heads up: a technical plan doesn’t contain the coding lines or every step of the implementation process, but it does enclose the main guidelines.
+Here’s something for you to take into account: a technical plan doesn’t include the coding lines or every step of the implementation process.
+However, it does enclose the main guidelines.

-Web analytics implementations deteriorate over time as the site gets updated.
-So before you make a change, take a look at the implementation plan and see what it might affect.
+Web analytics implementations deteriorate over time, as the site gets updated.
+Because of this, before making any change, take a look at the implementation plan and see what it might affect.